ayeseeem/ICM-shortcuts/README.md

 <a href="https://example.com/">(cursor here)</a>
 ```

-Examples for textile (and old-style Confluence wiki:
+Examples for textile (and old-style Confluence wiki):

 - `{code`+Tab and `{panel`+Tab